Falisz/manago/ROADMAP.md

-Following roadmap and tasks to-do as of 2025-09-22:
+Following roadmap and tasks to-do as of 2025-10-02:
 ### Frontend
 - [ ] General
   - [ ] Rename and split CSS files to be matching specific components.
-  - [ ] Implement role and permission based restrictions over the UI.
+  - [ ] Implement Roles and/or Permission based restrictions over the UI.
 - [ ] Time Management: Work Planner
   - [ ] Planning roster and/or shift schedules.
 (Excel importable - provided downloadable template)
   - [ ] Planning annual leaves, holidays, comp-offs, sick leaves, etc.